jamkilian/Web3WeekendHacks/README.md

 # Work of Note
-./postman contains our Postman configurations and testing, using the Audius API to gather information on tracks. main.go demonstrates our API usages. next-bucket/ was used to start exploring IPFS and Filecoin.
+- `./postman` contains our Postman configurations and testing, using the Audius API to gather information on tracks.
+- `main.go` demonstrates our API usages.
+- `next-bucket/` was used to start exploring IPFS and Filecoin.
 We were able to build with the framework, get a file created and uploaded: https://ipfs.io/ipfs/bafybeihqth3d3whlfjdxyf52kjlakzkl4n2nmxlfbg43yhgjgi3n3zfsre
-YourContract.sol shows some initial smart contract work on the TravelingAlbum idea.
+- `TravelingAlbum.sol` shows some initial smart contract work on the TravelingAlbum idea.